Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Results

 \subsection{Helper-led Mode Use Patterns}

-We observed that this mode was used 82 times (excluding the use of this mode when the worker used the pointing gesture which we discuss separately in \S \ref{sec:pointing}).
+We observed that this mode was used 82 times (excluding its use when the worker used the pointing gesture which we discuss separately in \S \ref{sec:pointing}).
 The average duration of each use was 38 seconds ($SD=41$ seconds).
 We observed that helpers used the mode in the following ways: targeting only \textit{(21/82)}, targeting with zoom adjustment \textit{(27/82)}, and targeting with orbit adjustment \textit{(34/82)}.
 This mode was the first mode that majority of the helpers used during the session \textit{(6/8)}.
 The remaining dyads, \textit{D3} and \textit{D5}, used the \textit{worker-led mode} as their first mode.
 This mode was exited when helpers opened the annotation toolbox \textit{(46/82)}, reset the camera \textit{(16/82)}, switched to the \textit{worker-led mode} \textit{(13/82)}, or switched to the \textit{robot-led mode} \textit{(5/82)}.
 This mode was not exited in the remaining cases \textit{(2/82)}.
 Instead, it was either immediately followed by another use of the same mode \textit{(1/2)} or the session ended \textit{(1/2)}.
+We observed four use patterns, with occasional overlaps \textit{(13/82)}: